Quantum ergodicity for Eisenstein series on hyperbolic surfaces of large genus: Quantitative spectral convergence

-The upper and lower bounds on $R(X,I)$ are then proved in a similar way as in \cite[Section 3.5]{Monk}, but we need to be careful with the continuous part of the spectral density and use Proposition \ref{lma:comparescattering}.
+Returning now to the statement of Theorem \ref{thm:sp2}, the upper and lower bounds on $R(X,I)$ are then proved in a similar way as in \cite[Section 3.5]{Monk}, but we need to be careful with the continuous part of the spectral density and use Proposition \ref{lma:comparescattering}.
 We give the proof of the lower bound, which is the part we really need in this paper.